banner image

 Diversity of jobs in the nuclear energy sector

-Canada’s four operating nuclear plants in Ontario and New Brunswick employ a diverse set of people, including control-room operators, engineers and technicians.
+Canada’s four operating nuclear plants, located in Ontario and New Brunswick, employ a diverse workforce, including control-room operators, engineers, and technicians.
 However, the industry’s supply chain spans the country.
-Mining operations, mainly in Saskatchewan, require not only miners, but also metallurgists, analysts and many other professions and trades.
-Milling and refining operations in Ontario require precision operations, as do the manufacturers of parts for nuclear reactors, located across the country.
+Mining operations, primarily in Saskatchewan, require not only miners but also metallurgists, analysts, and many other professions and trades.
+Milling and refining operations in Ontario require precision, as do the manufacturers of parts for nuclear reactors located across the country.

-The nuclear industry provides extremely high-quality jobs to Canadians, with approximately 89% falling into the high-job skill category.
-The nuclear industry is also one of the most regulated in the world.
+The nuclear industry offers extremely high-quality jobs to Canadians, with approximately 89% falling into the high-skilled job category.
+The nuclear industry is one of the most heavily regulated industries in the world.
 Both provincial and federal governments employ a host of inspectors and health and safety specialists.
 These workers ensure that every aspect of operation — from mining to storing spent fuel — keeps our land and our people safe.

-A large cohort of nuclear workers is nearing retirement, which offers excellent prospects to young, skilled individuals seeking vibrant careers.
+A large cohort of nuclear workers is nearing retirement, presenting excellent opportunities for young, skilled individuals seeking vibrant careers.

 – Margaret Doane, IAEA Deputy Director General and Head of the Department of Management.

-The Canadian nuclear industry understands the significance of fostering a workforce that is equal, diverse, and inclusive to support nuclear development.
-It emphasizes the necessity for the nuclear workforce to reflect the communities it engages with and serves.
+The Canadian nuclear industry recognizes the importance of cultivating a workforce that is diverse, inclusive, and equitable to support nuclear development.
+It emphasizes the necessity for the nuclear workforce to reflect the communities it serves and engages with.
 This focus on diversity ensures that every individual feels valued and plays a vital role in the industry’s success.

 Growth projections